SafaaOuahid/SafaaOuahid/README.md

 <h1>Hi There, I'm Safaa Ouahid <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I'm a **PhD student jointly affiliated with ICARDA and the University of Córdoba**, passionate about **remote sensing, artificial intelligence in agriculture, and high-throughput phenotyping (HTP)**.
+I'm a Data Scientist, passionate about **remote sensing, artificial intelligence in agriculture, and high-throughput phenotyping (HTP)**.
 My research focuses on developing innovative solutions for predicting key traits in barley to enhance drought and climate resilience.

 🌱 Open to collaborations in **AI for agriculture, crop phenotyping pipelines, and sustainable agri-tech solutions**.